Students take on important plant-based research

-MANHATTAN, Kan. – Curiosity may not have ended up well for the cat, but it’s helping to provide a big career boost to eight undergraduate students tat Kansas State University this summer.
+MANHATTAN, Kan. — Curiosity may not have ended up well for the cat, but it’s helping to provide a big career boost to eight undergraduate students at Kansas State University this summer.

 They make up the first-ever group of students selected for a nine-week internship providing research and extension experiences that will prepare them for graduate studies and jobs related to producing and protecting plant-based products.